Today fun was had charter fishing in Fort Lauderdale and it wasn?t just the guests that had the fun? The crew had fun too. ?

 Tom has fished with us before a few times.
 He always brings new people and had caught a Swordfish on an evening trip with us.
 Well, he didn?t catch the Sword, one of his guests did.

 And?
-He caught Mahi?s, Bonito (lots of them from what he said) and a Sail on a previous trip with captain Rick.
+He caught Mahi?s, Bonito (lots of them from what he said) and a Sail on a previous trip with captain JJ.
 Well, Tom didn?t actually catch the Sailfish, one of his guests did.

 So today when I mentioned live bait to try for a Sail?
 Him agreed whole heartedly.
 And we began trolling.

 Our first hour of fishing produced nothing.
 We ventured off shore a ways hoping to find some weed or a current edge but nothing was in sight and we headed back into the reef area.
 We managed a couple of Mahi-mahi and a Bonito.
 Tom had specifically asked NOT to catch Bonito; he had his fill of them last trip.
 Sorry Tom, they haven?t been here much in weeks.

 Some more trolling and we found a few Kingfish, a rare catch of late.
 They haven?t been biting well.
 Oh, and we caught another Bonito. ?

 Enough trolling, let?s get out the livies and put the kites up.
 Our first visitor?
 A small Silky shark.
 So small, all he could manage was to clip the tail of one of the baits and kill it.
 But live bait has been the ticket as of late and within just 30 minutees or so, we added 3 more Mahi?s to the box, as well as a nice sized Ciro Mackerel.
 But alas, no Sailfish appeared for us as we tried everything, moving depth, changing baits and so on.
 We just couldn?t raise one to get the bite and time was running out.